Vacation season is almost upon us. And one of the best vacation spots in Maine for families is the Midcoast towns of Camden and Rockport.

 Merryspring Nature Center

 Mount Battie is the crown on the brow of the Camden Hills State Park.
 While one can choose to drive to the top of Mount Battie, it is also possible to hike to the summit.
 The trail is rated moderate because of its rise in elevation and is a 1.5-mile loop.
 While on the trail, you will experience amazing views of wildflowers, birds, and other wildlife.
-Once you have reached the peak, you’ll enjoy excellent views of Penobscot Bay, the many area islands, and on a clear day, be able to catch the Cadillac Mountains at Acadia National Park.
+Once you have reached the peak, you’ll enjoy excellent views of Penobscot Bay, the many area islands, and, on a clear day, be able to catch a glimpse of Cadillac Mountain at Acadia National Park.